abadid/cmsc424-spring2018/project3/readme.md

 false
 yes

 if you thought the answers to the five questions are 5, relationship set, 5, false, and yes respectively.
 Please note that the grader will not be case sensitive, but it will be spelling sensitive --- so please be careful to spell your answers to the second, fourth, and fifth questions correctly.
+Use the exact format shown after each question.
+Note the possible answers for 2 are as follows: "entity set", "weak entity set", and "relationship set".
+If you have an answer that is not spelled exactly like one of those three it will be marked wrong.

 Please submit your ER diagram as a .png, .jpg, or .pdf file.
 Feel free to draw it by hand, take a picture of what you drew, and submit it that way.
 It will not be graded seperately, but might be looked at to give you partial credit if you got several of the questions above incorrect.